LibrariesHacked/librarieshacked-web-content/tutorials/bnbsmartwatchapp.md

 Template: tutorialpage
 ---

-With the Apple watch launch, various Android watches, and Microsoft [releasing the Band](https://www.microsoft.com/microsoft-band/en-gb), 2015 may still be set to be the year of the smart watch (though this telegraph article suggests in terms of **wearables** it is the [year of the smart bra](http://www.telegraph.co.uk/news/predictions/technology/11306735/wearable-technology-trend.html)).
+With the Apple watch, various Android watches, and Microsoft [releasing the Band](https://www.microsoft.com/microsoft-band/en-gb), 2015 may still be set to be the year of the smart watch (though this telegraph article suggests in terms of **wearables** it is the [year of the smart bra](http://www.telegraph.co.uk/news/predictions/technology/11306735/wearable-technology-trend.html)).

-##pebble
+## pebble
 Pebble is a Kickstarter funded smart watch, the second generation version holds the record for highest funded project at around $2 million.
 It is also relatively cheap (the first one around £80), integrates with iOS and Android phones, and includes an easy cloud based-development environment, [CloudPebble](http://cloudpebble.net).

-Although it is yet to be seen how successful the second watch will be, or how popular smart watches will turn out to be in general, Pebble is at the least a fun learning tool for writing simple watch apps that make use of the features on the phone paired with the watch.
+Although it is yet to be seen how successful the second watch will be, or how popular smart watches will turn out to be in general, Pebble is at least a fun learning tool for writing simple watch apps that make use of the features on the phone paired with the watch.

-##pebble.js
+## pebble.js

-Like hybrid apps on phones, pebble has created an option for developers to write apps (**watchapps**) purely using a JavaScript library, *Pebble.JS*.
+Like hybrid apps on phones, pebble has created an option for developers to write apps (**watchapps**) purely using a JavaScript library, **Pebble.JS**.
 A [basic guide](http://developer.getpebble.com/guides/js-apps/pebble-js/) to Pebble.JS on the Pebble site shows how to set up an app.

-##example app - finding books published nearby
+## example app - finding books published nearby

-As another example, this app will:
+As an example, this app will:

 - query the [British National Bibliography](http://bnb.bl.uk/) (BNB) for a book that was published in the user's current location.
-- also query for a book *set* in the current location.
+- also query for a book **set** in the current location.

 ## setting up the app
 The app can be written within the cloud pebble environment, which includes a simulator for testing.
 All the code is written within a single app.js file.
 CloudPebble also allows easy integration with GitHub, so the full code for this app is located at: